For the record: a response made by CAAGe to the Online Harms White Paper Consultation, closed July 1, 2019.

 Question 2a: If your answer to question 2 is ‘yes’, in what circumstances should this happen?

-Our own early doors stats (not enough of a sample to rely upon) show that about 10%of groomers will use a false identity, and it is a good start towards controlling/deterring adult grooming.
+Our own early doors stats (not enough of a sample to rely upon) show that about 10% of groomers will use a false identity, and addressing this is a good start towards controlling/deterring adult grooming.

 Perhaps a petition system similar to petitions into government could be adopted.